Hasan-codeislife/cryptox/README.md

     - Centralizing error handling to ensure uniform responses across the app.
     -
 This is the layer where all interactions with the `ViewModel` take place, bridging the gap between the network stack and the UI logic.
 When the app grows, more services are created with each pointing to its own use case.

+Each stage is defined behind a protocol (`APIClientProtocol`, `ApiManagerProtocol`, `CoinServiceProtocol`) with a corresponding mock, including a mocked `URLSessionProtocol` (`MockURLSession`) used to unit test `APIClient`'s status-code and connectivity-error handling without touching the network or the layers above it.

 ### **4. Error Propogation**
 Errors are propagated through all three layers.
 No error management is done in the lower layers as we didn't have any functionality to implement in this app's scope.
 However you could catch the error at any time on any layer to do what is needed.
 Currently the error propogates directly to viewmodel to show, **screen-level popups** or alerts.